NORTH-EASTERN AREA HEADQUARTERS

-I believe that the Combined Defence Headquarters was also located on the top floor of this building at some stage during WW2.
+I believe that the Combined Defence Headquarters was also located on the top floor of this building at some stage during WWII.

 Lt.
-Commander Eric Feldt, RAN the Supervising Intelligence Officer (SIO) for North East Area was located in this area.
+Commander Eric Feldt, RAN the Supervising Intelligence Officer (SIO) for North-Eastern Area was located in this area.
 He was also acting NOIC in May 1941.
 Feldt was in charge of the Coastwatchers.
 Feldt's civilian assistant was Mr. K.L.
 "Paddy" Murray.

-The RAAF combat units at Townsville, Cairns and Horn Island were attached to Walker for operational control.
-Kenney asked Walker to reorganise the North Eastern Area Command which Kenney described as a "scrambled outfit of Australians and Americans that resembled a can of worms".
+The RAAF combat units at Townsville, Cairns and Horn Island were attached to General Kenneth Walker for operational control.
+General Kenney asked Walker to reorganise the North Eastern Area Command which Kenney described as a "scrambled outfit of Australians and Americans that resembled a can of worms".

 in April 1943